 Teachers will use their judgement regarding whether a sanction is necessary and what sanction to give.
-Their decision will be based on their relationship with that child;
+Their decision will be based on their relationship with that child; on their understanding of that child's needs, especially their emotional needs.

 - Children could be given supervised time out from class to reflect on what has happened. - Children could have privileges removed, for example be kept in at playtime e.g. if they have not engaged with their learning or completed work. - Children could be sent with work to a parallel class for time out eg if behaviour disrupts the learning; if child refuses to co-operate with an adult.